bloeeb/MNIST-AI-Analysis/README.md

 # MNIST-AI-Analysis

 The MNIST analysis was the final project of my tensorflow online course (Deep Learning with Tensorflow 2.0) and a good first Github project.
 I will give a short overview here, but most of my thoughts are already written as comments in the code.
+Feel free to download it and take a look.

 As the MNIST dataset is included in the tensorflow_datasets library it can easily be used as a first practicing project using TF.
 After importing the relevant libraries and loading the dataset a first important step was splitting the data into a train, validation and test batch.
 A 80-10-10 split was used.